Mass–energy equivalence: Mass–velocity relationship

-Einsteins's view on mass
+Einstein's view on mass

 Einstein, following Lorentz and Abraham, used velocity- and direction-dependent mass concepts in his 1905 electrodynamics paper and in another paper in 1906.
 In Einstein's first 1905 paper on E = mc^{2}, he treated m as what would now be called the rest mass, and it has been noted that in his later years he did not like the idea of "relativistic mass".

-In older physics terminology, relativistic energy is used in lieu of relativistic mass and the term "mass" is reserved for the rest mass.
+In modern physics terminology, relativistic energy is used in lieu of relativistic mass and the term "mass" is reserved for the rest mass.
 Historically, there has been considerable debate over the use of the concept of "relativistic mass" and the connection of "mass" in relativity to "mass" in Newtonian dynamics.
 One view is that only rest mass is a viable concept and is a property of the particle; while relativistic mass is a conglomeration of particle properties and properties of spacetime.
 Another view, attributed to Norwegian physicist Kjell Vøyenli, is that the Newtonian concept of mass as a particle property and the relativistic concept of mass have to be viewed as embedded in their own theories and as having no precise connection.